-This information is very brief and cryptic.
-Join our prostatitis and pelvic pain forum —which has a joining fee— for the very latest information, for full explanations, for case histories, and to ask questions and get support.
+Our Prostatitis Tips are very brief and cryptic.
+Join our prostatitis and pelvic pain forum —which has a joining fee— for the very latest information, even more prostatitis tips, for full explanations, for case histories, and to ask questions and get support.

 Things that help chronic prostatitis/CPPS

 In general, to subdue symptoms you may have to change your lifestyle, diet, career, and approach to life psychologically.
 Maybe your genes will not comfortably allow you to be the go-getter or fire-eating Type-A personality you used to be before all this started.
 Maybe that high-stress power career is no good for you.
 At first you will mourn the loss of these things, but after a few years most men adjust and feel that the sickness has taught them valuable lessons about life, fostering a calmer, philosophical approach wherein attention is paid to relaxation, both physical and mental.
-Other men are able to maintain high pressure lifestyles with the addition of meditation, relaxation exercises and physical therapy (as outlined in the Wise-Anderson Protocol).
+Other men are able to maintain high pressure lifestyles with the addition of meditation, relaxation exercises and physical therapy.

 - Release pelvic muscle spasms

 - Take Quercetin, which is a superb mast cell secretion blocker.
 The best forms are Prosta-Q , Q-Urol and BP-Qmax because they have guaranteed quercetin content, unlike many other brands that prostatitis expert Dr Shoskes tested and found to have variable amounts of the chemical.
 Cycle 3 weeks on, 1 week off.
 It seems to work better that way.
 Quercetin can also be obtained in smaller quantities from natural sources, like Rooibos (Redbush) Tea, which is delicious hot or cold.

 - A good nonacidic multivitamin that does not irritate the lower urinary tract, for example MultiRight.